 Hempcrete, a bio-composite material made from hemp plants, is gaining recognition as a highly sustainable building material in architecture and construction.
 Featuring low carbon impact, renewability, natural insulation, moisture control, and non-toxicity, it promises enhanced energy efficiency and minimized environmental impact, marking it as a pivotal sustainable choice for architecture and construction’s future.

-Example Of Hempcrete As A Sustainable Building Material: Mobius House
+Example Of Hempcrete As Sustainable Building Materials: Mobius House

 The organic form of the Mobius House, by Antony Gibbon Designs, is strengthened by hempcrete blocks reinforced in concrete.
 The choice of materials remained innovative while responding to the challenges of nature and structural form.